The art and history of Venetian mask making tradition

 Alas, these memorable times of opulence, wealth and joie de vivre were to come to an end when the Hapsburg conquered the Republic of Venice, making it part of their empire.
 They almost immediately forbade the public use of masks, even during Carnevale, thus limiting their presence to private receptions.
 This is why Venice’s Austrian years are considered a pretty gloomy period for the lovers of disguise.

-Mask Making and its secrets …once upon a time and today….
+Venetian masks tradition and its secrets, once upon a time and today.

 As it often happens when it comes to arts and crafts, each atelier was known for a certain way of decorating or shaping masks, but the basic technique for their making was the same for all.
 Yesterday and today, the heart of mask making in Venice is papier maché or “cartapesta,” a material symbol not only of Carnevale art, but also of Presepe and religious artistic expression.